SuLab/Applied-Bioinformatics/Configuration.md

-# Configuration: Complete the following one week before class
+# Configuration: Complete the following one week before class ~1 hr
 #### Contact Instructors and TAs for any obstacles encountered -- do this via course Slack channel access > email
 This file contains instructions for how to install terminal (for command line), jupyter notebook (as part of anaconda, which includes python 3), and R (as well as the R kernel for jupyter notebook) on your personal computer.
 Instructions are provided based on MacOS or Windows 10.
 If you do not have access to a MacOS or Windows 10 computer, contact the course instructors.